nurelahi/SudokuSolver/README.md

 Open the '.cbp' files in CodeBlocks as a Project.
 Alternatively run 'main.cpp' in any C++ compiler to test the code.
 ```
+The following Test Cases are available in the package
+1 - Sudoku with Full Grid filled up
+2 - Sudoku with One cell missing
+3 - Sudoku with only 1 possible solution
+4 - Typical Sudoku Grid
+5 - Unsolvavble Sudoku Puzzle
+Test cases are collected from [Sudopedia](http://sudopedia.enjoysudoku.com/Test_Cases.html)

 ## Getting Started